 There shall be no more than one residential activity on the site.
-Breach: discretionary activity see Rule 4.7.4(i)

 (f) Visibility from State Highway 8

 Notwithstanding Rule 4.7.2(ia)(a) and (d) any dwelling or accessory building located on building platforms 1, 2 or 5 as shown on the concept plan attached as Schedule 19.20 shall not be visible from State Highway 8 to the south of a point adjacent to the common boundary of Lots 2 and 3 DP 15299.